 If you want to add a new hypothesis or override the hypothesis belief manually, you can click the Lock button to unlock the hypotheses panel, and then change the hypotheses, and then lock again to proceed to causal discovery.

 You can model the same problem in a Bayesian Network as well.
 Start the Bayesian Network tool and drag and drop two random variable nodes as shown below.
 A random variable that represents the woman has cancer.
 Another random variable represents the positive test result from the mammogram test.

 We have a base rate information that 1% of the woman has cancer.
 So, set the True state variable for 'Woman has cancer' = 0.01.
 The False state probability will be calculated automatically as 1 - 0.01 = 0.99

 Thus, we have modeled the Bayesian network for this problem.
-Now, we want to find out what is the probability of the woman has cancer if we observe a positive test result.
+Now, we want to find out what is the probability of the woman having cancer if we observe a positive test result.
 In order to find that out, select the node "Positive test result" and check the checkbox "Instantiate..."

 Notice that, as soon as you instantiate the variable, the "Woman has Cancer" node's marginal probability is displayed as 0.0776.
 This is the number we got from our hand calculation.
 So, the diagram confirms that our calculation result was correct.
 That is the number we were looking for.
-That means, the Bayesian network calculates the probability of Cancer given that Positive test result was observed.
+That means, the Bayesian network calculates the probability of Cancer given that a Positive test result was observed.

 There is another way to find out the probability without instantiating in the diagram.
 You can open the Query window by clicking the Query button.
 Then, in the query window, in the top panel, you can check the "Woman has Cancer" and select "True" in the drop-down for Cancer.
-Then, in the bottom panel, check "positive test result..." and select "True" in the corresponding drop down.
+Then, in the bottom panel, check "positive test result..." and select "True" in the corresponding drop-down.
 You will see the calculated probability value will be shown as P(X).